fxamacker/cbor/README.md

 * Release v2.2 (Feb.
 24, 2020)
    - [x] CBOR BSTR <--> Go byte array (byte slices were already supported)
    - [x] Add more encoding and decoding options (MaxNestedLevels, MaxArrayElements, MaxMapKeyPairs, TagsMd, etc.)
    - [x] Fix potential error when decoding shorter CBOR indef length array to Go array (slice wasn't affected).
 This bug affects all prior versions of 1.x and 2.x.
+It was found by a recently updated fxamacker/cbor-fuzz.

 <hr>